Musical elements in the discrete-time representation of sound: Introduction

-Within this framework, musical notes can be characterized.
-The note still stands paradigmatic as the 'fundamental unit' of musical structures and, in practice, it can unfold into sounds that uphold other approaches\footnote{Music from the twentieth century enlarged this traditional comprehension of music.
-This occurred in the concert music, specially in the concrete, electronic and electroacoustic styles.
-On the last decade of the twentieth century, it became evident that popular music had also incorporated sounds without defined pitch and temporal organization, to name a few of simple characteristics.}.
-Notes are also convenient for another reason: the average listener -- and considerable part of the specialists -- presupposes rhythmic and pitch organization (made explicit in section~\ref{sec:notesMusic}) as fundamental musical properties, and these are developed in traditional musical theory in terms of notes.
+Within this framework for representing sounds, musical notes can be characterized.
+The note often stands as the 'fundamental unit' of musical structures (such as atoms in matter or cells in macroscopic organisms) and, in practice, it can unfold into sounds that uphold other approaches to music.
+This is of capital importance because science and scholastic artists widened the traditional comprehension of music in the twentieth century to encompass discourse without explicit rhythm, melody or harmony.
+This is evident e.g. in the concrete, electronic, electroacoustic, and spectral musical styles.
+In the 1990s, it became evident that popular (commercial) music had also incorporated sound amalgams and abstract discursive arcs\footnote{There are well known incidences of such characteristics in ethnic music, such as in Pygmy music, but western theory assimilated them only in the last century~\cite{Wisnick}.}.
+Notes are also convenient for another reason: the average listener -- and a considerable part of the specialists -- presupposes rhythmic and pitch organization (made explicit in Section~\ref{sec:notesMusic}) as fundamental musical properties, and these are developed in traditional musical theory in terms of notes.
+Thereafter, in this article we describe musical notes in PCM audio through equations and then indicate mechanisms for deriving higher level musical structures.
+We understand that this is not the unique approach to mathematically express music in digital audio, but musical theory and practice suggest that this is a proper framework for understanding and making computer music, as should become patent in the reminder of this text and is verifiable by usage of the \massa\ toolbox.
+Hopefully, the interested reader or programmer will be able to use this framework to synthesize music beyond traditional conceptualizations when intended.